-- Encourage open communication with staff about their parenting pressures - Talk through the issues identified and ask the staff member what might help

-- Be aware of confidentiality and that this may be a sensitive issue for the individual - Where possible, offer flexibility around working duties/hours/deadlines etc. - Help staff who are experiencing parenting issues whilst working to structure and prioritise work - Keep in regular contact with staff during maternity leave and let them know of any changes in the workplace - Offer a meeting with you or another team member prior to returning from maternity leave - Discuss breastfeeding needs of nursing mothers and ensure appropriate on site facilities - Consider leave requests during school holidays in line with business needs - When business planning, take account of requests for work-sharing/parental leave etc. - Review how any accommodations made/arrangements facilitated are working out, considering both the individual and the organisation - Role model good work/life balance if you are also a parent as well as a manager - Encourage the staff member to avail of the CSEAS for support when needed
+- Encourage open communication with staff about parenting pressures. - Talk through the issues identified and ask the staff member what might help. - Be aware of confidentiality and that this may be a sensitive issue for the individual. - Where possible, offer flexibility around working duties / hours / deadlines. - Help staff who are experiencing parenting issues to structure and prioritise work. - Keep in regular contact with staff during maternity leave and let them know of any changes in the workplace. - Offer a meeting with you or a team member prior to returning from maternity leave. - Discuss breastfeeding needs of nursing mothers and ensure appropriate on-site facilities. - Consider leave requests during school holidays in line with business needs. - When business planning, take account of requests for work-sharing / parental leave etc. - Review how any accommodations or arrangements are working out, considering both the individual and the organisation. - Role model good work / life balance, particularly if you are also a parent. - Encourage the staff member to avail of the CSEAS for support when needed.

-- Contact the CSEAS confidentially for guidance and support in managing the situation - When you identify that there is a parenting concern for a staff member, encourage them to contact the CSEAS for help and support
+- Contact the CSEAS confidentially for guidance and support in managing the situation. - When you identify that there is a parenting concern for a staff member, encourage them to contact the CSEAS for help and support.